serverlessworkflow/specification/specification.md

 is used in the exponential backoff algorithm is left up to implementations.

 `jitter` may be specified as a percentage relative to the total delay.
-For example, if `interval` is 2 seconds, `multiplier` is 2 seconds, and we're at the third attempt, there will be a delay of 6 seconds.
-If we set `jitter` to 0.3, then a random amount of time between 0 and 1.8 (`totalDelay * jitter == 6 * 0.3`) will be added or subtracted from the delay.
+Once the next retry attempt delay is calculated, we can apply `jitter` as a percentage value relative to this calculated delay.
+For example, if your calculated delay for the next retry is six seconds, and we specify a `jitter` value of 0.3, a random amount of time between 0 and 1.8 (0.3 times 6) is to be added or subtracted from the calculated delay.

 Alternatively, `jitter` may be defined as an absolute value specified as an ISO 8601 duration.
 This way, the maximum amount of random time added is fixed and